36 Trees that Start with N

 Botanical Name: Callitropsis nootkatensis

 Also known as the Alaska Cedar, the Nootka False Cypress is admired for its delicate, scale-like foliage and softly weeping branches.
 Native to the misty coastal forests of North America’s west coast, it thrives in cool, moist conditions.
-Its wood naturally resists decay, making it valuable for outdoor use — and its elegant shape makes it a favorite among garden designers.
+It’s a wood that naturally resists decay, making it valuable for outdoor use — and its elegant shape makes it a favorite among garden designers.

 21. Nogal